Macro Ethics Principles for Responsible AI Systems: Taxonomy and Future Directions: Taxonomy of Ethical Principles

-The Doctrine of Double Effect (DDE) suggests that deliberately inflicting harm is wrong, even if it leads to good \shortcite{Deng2015RobotsDilemma}.
+The doctrine of double effect suggests that deliberately inflicting harm is wrong, even if it leads to good \cite{Deng2015RobotsDilemma}.
 On the other hand, inflicting harm might be acceptable if it is not deliberate, but simply a consequence of doing good.
-For this principle, an action is permissible if the action itself is morally good or neutral, some positive consequence is intended, no negative consequence is a means to the goal, and the positive consequences sufficiently outweigh the negative ones \shortcite{Lindner2019actionPlans}.
-It has been explained as allowing actions that have both positive and negative effects in situations where both positive and negative effects appear to be unavoidable \shortcite{Govindarajulu2017DoctrineDoubleEffect}.
+For this principle, an action is permissible if the action itself is morally good or neutral, some positive consequence is intended, no negative consequence is a means to the goal, and the positive consequences sufficiently outweigh negative ones \cite{Govindarajulu2017DoctrineDoubleEffect,Lindner2019actionPlans}.

-\emph{Operationalizing the Doctrine of Double Effect.} This principle can be operationalized through analysing the consequences of actions.
-Govindarajulu and Bringsjord \myshortcite{Govindarajulu2017DoctrineDoubleEffect} automate DDE, and also the stronger version of the Doctrine of Triple Effect, using formal logic to operationalize the principle.
-They use the framework in two different modes: to build DDE-compliant autonomous systems from scratch, or to verify that a given AI system is DDE-compliant.
-Another approach by Berreby \etal \myshortcite{Berreby2017FrameworkAIPrinciples} implements this principle by having rules that proscribe an action if it is intrinsically bad, if it causes a bad effect which leads to a good effect, and if its overall effects are bad.
+\citet{Govindarajulu2017DoctrineDoubleEffect} using formal logic to automate the doctrine of double effect, and also the stronger version of the doctrine of triple effect.
+They use the framework in two different modes: to build doctrine of double effect compliant autonomous systems from scratch, or to verify that a given AI system is doctrine of double effect compliant.
+Another approach by \citet{Berreby2017FrameworkAIPrinciples} implements this principle through rules that proscribe an action if it is intrinsically bad, if it causes a bad effect which leads to a good effect, and if its overall effects are bad.

-\emph{Difficulties.} An issue identified with DDE is that it still allows bad actions to happen as long as they are not intended, which may have some morally dubious outcomes.
+An issue with the doctrine of double effect is that it still allows bad actions to happen as long as they are not intended, which may have some morally dubious outcomes.